samueltangz/hkcert-ctf-2020-challenges/ram/writeups/author/README.md

 Solve: 6/81 (Tertiary)
 This is an easy chal and I was expecting for more solves.
 The main reason is there are already too much tutorial for Windows password discovery from memory level.
+I was giving too much hints as people ask for Chinese translation for the description.

 ## Reference
 <https://aio-forensics.com/recover-windows-passwords-Forensics>